lgp1985/lgp-arch/README.md

 # lgp-arch
-Sample architecture of full-stack.
+Sample __in progress__ architecture of full-stack.

 ## Components
 Listing below the components used in current implementation

 - .NET Core 6.0
   - AspNet Core
-  - Dependenci Injection
+  - Dependency Injection
 - Docker
   - Container
 - WebAPI